Carving out the low surface brightness universe with NoiseChisel: Demonstration: M51 outskirts on a shallow image

 As a reference for readers who may be more familiar with \sextractor, it is run on the image first (version \sextractorversion).
 The borders of \sextractor's detected pixels that overlap with M51 and NGC5195 are marked with red in Figure \ref{detection}.
 The default value of all the \sextractor{} parameters were used (generated with the \texttt{-d} option) except for \texttt{DETECT\_THRESH=\sedetectthresh} and \texttt{ANALYSIS\_THRESH=\seanalysisthresh}.
 The default thresholds of \texttt{1.5} (multiple of $\sigma$) were far too high and useless in this scenario.
 Such a low threshold is rarely used because it creates many false positives (see Sections 5.2 and B.1.3 in AI15).

-However, even with such a decreased signal, it can only detect the very bright parts of the signal.
+However, even with this decreased threshold, it can only detect the very bright parts of the signal.
 This is primarily because of poor Sky subtraction in the vicinity of diffuse signal, see Figure 16 and Section A.6 of AI15.
 All the small detections also had the same label as the large detections, similar to Figure \ref{uvudf}(2).
 This is a big problem in a general catalog, where all these background galaxies will be missed in the final catalog.

 \noisechisel{} (from Gnuastro \gnuastroversion) is also run on this image.
 It is first run with its default parameters (no run-time options), producing the light-blue boundary in Figure \ref{detection} (\snsignsmaller=$\demosfdefaultsn$, or $\demosfdefaultmagperarc$ mag/arcsec$^2$).
 However, the default parameters are only for a generic noise pattern.
 Once \noisechisel{} is slightly tweaked for the single-exposure SDSS images (command below), it is able to detect the wings of M51 much more deeply as shown in the green border (\snsignsmaller=$\demosfoptimizedsn$, or $\demosfoptimizedmagperarc$ mag/arcsec$^2$, almost one magnitude deeper than the default):